Lu Yen-hsun: 2014–2015

-On 10 January 2014, Lu made his maiden ATP final in Auckland against John Isner by defeating David Ferrer in the semifinals.
-He lost in the final 6–7, 6–7.
+On 10 January 2014, Lu reached his maiden ATP final in Auckland against John Isner by defeating David Ferrer in the semifinals but lost in the final 6–7, 6–7.
 During the 2014 Asian Games, the ATP threatened to fine and ban Lu for three years if he did not report to the China Open on September 29.
 He had signed up to participate in both events, but the final for the Asian Games did not take place until September 30, a schedule conflict the ATP would not accommodate.
 In response, Lu dropped out of the China Open.
 The ATP then announced that Lu would be fined, but not banned.

 In 2015, Lu won his third doubles tournament with Jonathan Marray, at the Chennai Open.
-Lu also reached a career milestone by becoming only the second player in history to reach 300 career Challenger wins behind Ruben Ramirez Hidalgo.
+Lu also reached a career milestone by becoming only the second player in history to reach 300 career Challenger wins behind Rubén Ramírez Hidalgo.

 2016–2020

-In 2016, Lu reached the finals of six more challenger events winning four.
+In 2016, Lu reached the finals of six more challenger events and won four.
 His best ATP Tour performance of the year was a quarterfinal appearance at the 2016 Winston-Salem Open.

-On August 12, 2017, Lu won his 37th and last challenger singles title against Ričardas Berankis.
+On 12 August 2017, Lu won his 37th and last challenger singles title against Ričardas Berankis.
 Lu would end his career with a combined 56 Challenger titles between the singles and doubles.
 He holds the record for the most singles Challenger titles and the most combined singles and doubles Challenger titles.

 In 2018, Lu underwent shoulder surgery which kept him out of play for most of the 2018 season and all of the 2019 season.

 Lu officially came back at the 2020 Australian Open where he gained a protected ranking in the main draw.
 He lost to Gaël Monfils in the first round in straight sets.

 2021

 At the Miami Open, Lu recorded his last ATP match win against Sam Querrey.
 He would then lose in the next round to world No. 2, Daniil Medvedev.

 In June 2021, after playing a few more ATP matches, Lu announced that he would retire from tennis and that the 2021 Wimbledon Championships and the 2021 Tokyo Olympics would be his last tournaments on the tour.

 At the Tokyo Olympics, he was one of the two official flag bearers for Taiwan (Chinese Taipei) at the opening ceremony.

-On July 25, 2021, Lu played his last career tennis match at the Olympics against Alexander Zverev where he lost in straight sets.
-With this appearance, he became one of 6 male tennis players with 5 or more appearances at the Olympics, and is the only male tennis player to compete in Singles at 5 Olympics.
+On 25 July 2021, Lu played his last career tennis match at the Olympics against Alexander Zverev where he lost in straight sets.
+With this appearance, he became one of 6 male tennis players with 5 or more appearances at the Olympics, and is the only male tennis player alongside Novak Djokovic to date who competed in singles at 5 Olympics.

+Coaching career

+Lu is the current coach of Chinese tennis player Zhang Zhizhen.